“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 Why the “Rational” Mind Often Works Against Us

 What’s the harm in any of these examples?
 Individually and at a single point in time, very little.
-The problem is that the mind’s voice will nearly always offer these suggestions that are not in our best interest unless we apply either iron discipline or have systems in place.
+The problem is that the mind’s voice will nearly always offer these suggestions that are not in our best interest unless we apply either iron discipline or have systems in place to counter it.

 Food, alcohol, gambling, porn, or endless scrolling on social media are not fringe problems.
 They are mainstream coping mechanisms in modern life, and the truth is that they thrive on a mind that prefers instant gratification.
 Like pretty much anyone, I’ve seen both sides of this personally.
 I’ve had mild struggles—nothing extreme—with food, scrolling, and even porn when I was younger.